The Maquis (Star Trek: Deep Space Nine): Production and impact

 The episodes follow plot elements introduced in the Star Trek: The Next Generation episode "Journey's End", broadcast one month earlier on March 28, 1994, while the two series were running concurrently.
 In "Journey's End", it was established that the Federation settlers would not be required to leave their colonies that had been annexed into Cardassian territory in the newly created demilitarized zone, despite the potential mistreatment under Cardassian occupation.

 The introduction of the Maquis came from a desire by the writers to introduce people that were different from Starfleet, while also creating an opportunity to do cross-overs and enhance franchise continuity.
 A director of the episode was happy with enhancements to continuity, such as actors reprising their roles as characters with whom the audience was already familiar.
 The Maquis, and their dissatisfaction with the Federation, would recur in future Deep Space Nine episodes such as "For the Cause", "For the Uniform", and "Blaze of Glory", as well as one appearance in The Next Generation episode "Preemptive Strike".

-The Maquis faction became a key component in the launch the upcoming series Star Trek: Voyager, which used the Federation response to the group in its initial episodes leading to the Voyager and a Maquis' ship getting stranded in the Delta Quadrant.
+The Maquis faction became a key component in the launch of the upcoming series Star Trek: Voyager, which used the Federation response to the group in its initial episodes leading to the Voyager and a Maquis' ship getting stranded in the Delta Quadrant.
 The two crews then had to work together to return to the Alpha Quadrant.

 This episode contains numerous special effect sequences including various space battles.
-It also shows a Cardassian spacecraft, the Bok'Nor, docked at the Deep Space Nine space station, and another unnamed Federation spacecraft.
+It also shows a Cardassian spacecraft, the Bok'Nor, docked at Deep Space Nine, and another unnamed Federation spacecraft.

 The episode was directed by David Livingston.
-Livingston directed many Star Trek episodes in this era, including for Star Trek: The Next Generation (1987-1994), Star Trek: Deep Space Nine (1993-1999), Star Trek: Voyager, and Enterprise.
-Overall he directed 62 episodes of Star Trek, including 17 for Star Trek: Deep Space Nine.
+Livingston directed many Star Trek episodes in this era, including for Star Trek: The Next Generation (1987-1994), Star Trek: Deep Space Nine (1993-1999), Star Trek: Voyager and Enterprise.
+Overall, he directed 62 episodes of Star Trek, including 17 for Star Trek: Deep Space Nine.